 We aren't our tools

 Perhaps one reason for the frankly bewildering proliferation of tools we use on the front-end - all purporting to make our life easier and more efficient in some ever-granular aspect — and never right now.
 They are forever promising a utopia of productivity and maximal efficiency just over the horizon, making us neurotic productivity automatons, sinking hours into learning, configuring, teaching, troubleshooting and refining them.
-We love our microcosm of control in front-end— indeed I've often suspected this semblance as being what makes our work so addictive.

-The value of the tools we implement, however, should not be considered in isolation; they have a cost.
-We don’t operate in our own utopian world of greenfield projects, equally enthused (or skilled) colleagues, or predictable build environments, which can put the brakes on a project pretty quickly if you try to deploy your front-end build to another machine and your npm commands don’t work as expected, or it pass to someone else — maybe to implement your front-end into a different context: Sharepoint or similar MVC project.
+We don’t operate in our own utopian world of greenfield projects, equally enthused (or skilled) colleagues, or predictable build environments, which can put the brakes on a project pretty quickly if you want to integrate a front-end project into another framework.
 How easily our ‘productivity’ tools become a significant barrier — they are often non-optional and a project simply cannot even be re-built without their use.
 The highly-dependant tools one could argue, become a liability to the flexibility of a project and a team.

 The proliferation of tools and constant debate over best practice and ad-hoc standards mean that without guidance from technical leads to define a standard, it’s unrealistic to expect all levels of a design and development team to understand a given toolset too frequently.